 LoRa is ideal for low data rate exchanges (300 bps to 5 kbps) over a long range.
 It’s economical both in terms of bandwidth and power usage.
 This network is suited to objects that transmit small amounts of non-crucial information at regular intervals.
 In 2017, the Orange LoRa network in France covers 120 urban areas and industrial sites.

 LoRa is typically used in large-scale sectors where space is wide and information doesn’t need to circulate in real time.
 Examples include:

 - Smart cities: pressure sensors in parking lots that detect under- and over-utilized spaces, and smart energy metering

 - Agriculture: sensors in the soil that can alert farmers in case humidity drops below acceptable parameters

 - Industry: asset tracking, supply chain management

 Cellular networks: wide coverage for machines and all uses

-- Bandwidth: cellular bandwidth varies from the low-end of 2G (40kbps under GPRS to 500kbps under EDGE) to 20 Mbps with 4G.
-Cellular networks are suited for objects that require the widest possible network coverage while transmitting data on a regular basis, including in real time.
+Cellular bandwidth varies from 2G (from 40kbps, with GPRS, to 500kbps with EDGE) to 4G (up to 20 Mbps).
+These networks are suited for objects that require the widest possible network coverage while transmitting data on a regular basis, including in real time.

-- Our networks: Orange offers the largest and highest-quality cellular network coverage in France, with 99% of the population covered by 3G/3G+ and 80% by 4G.
+In France, Orange offers the largest and highest-quality cellular network coverage: 99% of the population is covered by 3G/3G+, and 80% by 4G.
 A global M2M station created with the Global M2M Association offers extensive coverage worldwide through multiple roaming partnerships.

 Cellular networks are the network of choice for machine-to-machine (M2M) interactions between SIM-equipped objects.
 3G and 4G are used for transmitting heavy content (such as photo or video), but also when extra levels of reliability and security are required.